KiotaAcademy/LangChain/README.md

 to create a 'chatGPT' with your own data you first have to figure out how to send/upload your data to the server/or to the model.

+you do this in three different steps:

+1. Document Loading
+2. Splitting
+3. Storage

 ### Retrieval Augmented Generation

 here LLMs retrieves contextual documents from an external dataset as part of its execution.